-- A "statement" is a potential violation reported to FMA and OLE - Each statement submitted by an observer may contain multiple occurrences of potential violations. - OLE Priority: Inter-personal is calculated occurrences per assignment rather than deployed days. - •OLE prioritizes any activity that may pose a threat to an observer and their data. - OLE takes reporting trends into consideration when planning outreach, patrols, and other operations. - Refer to page 56 of the Annual Report for more specifics on data preparation.
+- •A "statement" is a potential violation reported to FMA and OLE - Each statement submitted by an observer may contain multiple occurrences of potential violations. - •The frequency of potential violations is based on a rate of occurrences per 1,000 deployed days. - •OLE Priority: Inter-personal is calculated occurrences per assignment rather than deployed days. - OLE prioritizes any activity that may pose a threat to an observer and their data. - •OLE takes reporting trends into consideration when planning outreach, patrols, and other operations. - •Refer to page 56 of the Annual Report for more specifics on data preparation.